dislovemartin/docs/performance.md

 - **Real-Time Monitoring:** Integrate tools like Google Analytics and Sentry for performance monitoring and error tracking.
 - **Performance Profiling:** Regularly profile the application using browser developer tools to identify and address bottlenecks.
+- **Continuous Profiling:** Use tools like Webpack Bundle Analyzer to continuously monitor bundle sizes.

 ## Code Review Practices